 Yes, he ate the peanut butter and tortilla I had used for bait!

-Now, I was really glad I had used a non lethal method to trap him.
-It was good I checked the trap early on, as midday sun could have cooked him in the trap.
+Now, I was really glad I had used a non lethal method to trap him for he was, indeed an unexpected catch.
+It was also good I checked the trap early on, as he could have cooked in the trap.
 I was also glad I hadn’t resorted to rat poison.
 One year I used rat poison and found a dead turtle in the garden.
-Box turtles are often considered a garden pest, yet for me, they provide a source of pleasure and amusement.
+Many gardeners consider box turtles to be a garden pest, yet for me, they provide a source of pleasure and amusement.
 The main damage they cause is in low laying fruit.
 One year they ate all of Jerreth’s strawberries (not good).
 They often eat tomatoes that are low enough for them to reach.
 I put up with this, and cage my plants, so most fruit isn’t low enough for them.
 Enough spoiled fruit gets dropped that turtles don’t try very hard to get the hanging fruit.
 Aside from fruit, box turtles eat grasshoppers and crickets, if they can catch them.
 They also eat slugs, an assortment of caterpillars and other insects.
 I like to believe they eat cutworms.

 In many parts of the box turtle’s range, these little creatures are becoming scarce, due to motor vehicles, mowing and loss of habitat.
 I am happy to host a few in my garden.